Meeting Time: March 14, 2023 at 9:00am PDT

 • Default_avatar

-Joseph Seidell about 1 year ago
+Joseph Seidell over 1 year ago

 Dear board I Support, MCA input and any decision that benefits the people who’ve been working so hard to stay in compliance, and have jumped through every hoop, and there has been many unnecessary, duplicative steps, and not the fault of the cultivator or licensee .
 My questions about this agenda item are the following in the comment below the cannabis control board Director for California.
 Wrote do not distribute the local jurisdiction grants to prevent the CDC from trying to recoup the money So If you pass this item what will happen to people plans with that funding?I believe the state has our best interest in mind that’s why I am supporting this, but I really want that question to be thought through clearly!
 A lot of people have made plans to use that money to get into compliance with CEQA!
 Also, the CDC points out they are trying to pinpoint who to enforce upon, and that gets down to why I desire to be permitted to stay out of trouble and play by the rules.
 Does this align with the counties desire to keep separating the fuzzy line Between permitted and non-permitted but the real question is how do we incentivize and bring in all of the people we lost now heading into the crosshairs of enforcement, due to burdensome non-streamlined permitting process how do we make up for that by enforcing on people who wanted to be in the process, but were forced out from the complicated process Does this address that Just remember their were 1500 applications at one point and the complicated process weeded them out how many of those would’ve stayed in if we had a streamline process please don’t forget about ways that we can request our fellow community residence to re-join in and reapply where they left off having to start from the beginning and pay all the fees again seems ludicrous when we were set up to fail.
 Can you add an incentive to bring more farms to the easy process by directing staff to re-populate the permitees previous application, information information and waive their application fees, like you’re paying someone to have a kid and give those folks a hand up instead of a push off a cliff.
 Thank you for your consideration.
 Sincerely, Joseph Seidell